devnev39/fastapi-template/README.md

 > ## Please configure your own onboarding scripts before using them.

-> To use poetry as package manager head over to devnev39/poetry branch
+> To use poetry as package manager head over to poetry branch

 ## Features